christenchung/Dementia-Risk-Dashboard/README.md

-# Diagnostic Criteria of Alzheimer's Dementia
+# Clinical Features Associated with Alzheimer's Dementia

 ## Project Background

-The gradual onset and nature of Alzheimer's dementia (AD) impedes diagnosis.
-Cognitive impairment prevent patients from admitting their symptoms to clinicians.
+Diagnosis of Alzheimer's dementia (AD) is difficult and time consuming.
+This is due to AD's silent, gradual onset and cognitive impairment.
+On average, the silent early stage lasts 3-11 years before cognition is noticably impaired [(Mayo Clinic)](https://www.mayoclinic.org/diseases-conditions/alzheimers-disease/in-depth/alzheimers-stages/art-20048448).
+By that time, cognitive impairment is already interfering with daily life.
+It exacerbates self-care and attending to one's own health.
 Given the lack of a cure, delayed AD diagnoses stress families and have costly repercussions.
 Early diagnoses may allow time to plan for future care and aid in saving money [(Fulton & Dolezel, 2019)](https://www.mdpi.com/2076-3425/9/9/212).
 I examined Open Access Series of Imaging Studies (OASIS) data using [OASIS-1](https://sites.wustl.edu/oasisbrains/home/oasis-1/) and [OASIS-2](https://sites.wustl.edu/oasisbrains/home/oasis-2/) to explore AD's relationship with various factors.
 The objective is to contribute analysis for decision making of AD diagnostic criteria.

 ## Executive Summary